salkuadrat/learning/packages/learning_language/README.md

 The easy way to use ML Kit for identifying languages in Flutter.

+With ML Kit's on-device language identification, we can determine the language of a string of text.
+Language identification can be useful when working with user-provided text, which often doesn't come with any language information.

 ## Getting Started

 Add dependency to your flutter project: